ItzLamo/Spelling-Checker-App-with-Python/README.md

 # Spelling Checker App with Python
 This project is a Spelling Checker App built using Python and Tkinter for the graphical user interface.
 It helps users check the spelling of words and provides suggestions for corrections.
 The application uses the powerful SymSpell library to process words efficiently, offering high accuracy and fast performance.

- # With this tool, users can :

-Identify and correct misspelled words.
-Receive multiple suggestions for the correct word.
-Enhance their writing accuracy and efficiency.

 # Features:
 Spell Correction:
 Automatically detect misspelled words and suggest corrections.